-I haven’t studied anything formally for over 20 years – and even back when I did my last formal qualifications I never really ‘did’ revision – I could never get my head around the process.
-You’d imagine that being older, and less ‘able’ to learn as you do with age, that this would be a difficult task – but I’m actually finding it far easier for things to ‘soak in’ because I have an active interest in the subject – I actually want to learn, rather than simply pass an exam.
-That’s not to say the topics aren’t complex – they are – and I often need to read the same information, presented different ways, numerous times before I fully understand it.
+I haven’t studied anything formally for over 20 years.
+Even back when I did my last formal qualifications I never really ‘did’ revision.
+I could never get my head around the process.
+You’d imagine that being older, and less ‘able’ to learn as you do with age, that this would be a difficult task.
+However, I’m actually finding it far easier for things to ‘soak in’ because I have an active interest in the subject.
+I actually want to learn, rather than simply pass an exam.
+That’s not to say the topics aren’t complex.
+They are.
+I often need to read the same information, presented different ways, numerous times before I fully understand it.

 I’ve chosen to study this primarily to build my confidence in Horticulture.
 Whilst anyone can learn WHAT to do in the garden, I’d also like to understand WHY I’m doing it.
-Even the bits I’ve learned so far have paid dividends, and I’m seeing much better crops as a result of better understanding the process.
+Even the bits I’ve learned so far have paid dividends.
+I’m seeing much better crops as a result of a better understanding of the process.

-I won’t sit my first exam until next February (so, with that in mind, take all of this with a small pinch of salt!), but I will share some tips that have helped me learn so far;
+I won’t sit my first exam until next February.
+But I will share some tips that have helped me learn so far;

 The pass rate in 2017 was over 75%, with some units achieving a pass rate of over 85%.
 2018 results and examiners comments will be released at the end of August, with 2019 exams taking place in February and June.
 If you’re planning to sit the February 2019 exams, the closing date for entries is 30th November 2018, and entries for the June 2019 exams close on 13th May 2019.